Doob-type optional sampling theorems for demimartingales with applications to associated sequences: Introduction

-\begin{remark} It can easily be proven that partial sums of associated random variables satisfy the demimartingales or demisubmartingales condition under moment assumptions: Consider a sequence of positively associated random variables $(X_n)_{n\geq 1}$ and let $S_n = \sum_{i=1}^nX_i$.
-Then, for a componentwise nondecreasing function $f$ we can have the following:
+\begin{remark} Consider a sequence of positively associated random variables $(X_n)_{n\geq 1}$ and let $S_n = \sum_{i=1}^nX_i$.
+Then, for any componentwise nondecreasing function $f$, we have:

 due to the association property.
-Notice that: \begin{enumerate} \item [(a)] if $\E X_i = 0$ for all $i$, then $S_n$ forms a demimartingale sequence \item [(b)] if $\E X_i \geq 0$ for all $i$ and $f$ is also assume to be nonnegative then $S_n$ is a demisubmartingale. \end{enumerate} However, there are counterexamples available in the literature (see for example \cite{MH2010} or \cite{PR2012}) where it is proven that not all demimartingale sequences have positively associated demimartingale differences, leading to the concluson that demimartingales form a class of random variables wider than the class of partial sums of zero mean positively associated random variables. \end{remark}
+Observe that: \begin{enumerate} \item [(a)] if $\E X_i = 0$ for all $i$, then $S_n$ forms a demimartingale sequence \item [(b)] if $\E X_i \geq 0$ for all $i$ and $f$ is also assumed to be nonnegative then $S_n$ is a demisubmartingale. \end{enumerate} Counterexamples available in the literature (see for example \cite{MH2010} or \cite{PR2012}) prove that not all demimartingale sequences have associated demimartingale differences, i.e. demimartingales form a class wider than the class of partial sums of zero mean positively associated random variables. \end{remark}

-\begin{remark} Martingales naturally satisfy the inequality that defines demimartingales when considered with their standard filtration.
-This inclusion positions demimartingales as a broader class that encompasses martingales.
-However, the converse does not hold in general: a process may be a demimartingale without fulfilling the more restrictive conditions required of a martingale; see \cite{MH2010} or \cite{PR2012} for counterexamples. \end{remark}
+\begin{remark} Martingales satisfy the definition of demimartingales when considered with their standard filtration.
+Thus, every martingale with the natural choice of $\sigma$-algebras is also a demimartingale.
+However, the converse does not hold in general (see \cite{MH2010} or \cite{PR2012} for counterexamples). \end{remark}

-As illustrated in Remark \ref{rem2}, sequences that fail to satisfy the martingale or submartingale property due to underlying dependence, may still conform to the weaker inequalities that define demimartingales or demisubmartingales.
-Thus, the demimartingales framework allows for extensions of fundamental probabilistic tools to settings that were previously out of reach.
-Moreover, due to Remark \ref{rem1}, it is always of interest to explore whether results for associated sequences can be derived within the demimartingale framework.
-This approach offers a unified methodology that bypasses the need for specialized techniques often used in the literature on dependence, such as blocking arguments or covariance decay conditions.
-In fact, it has been observed that in certain cases, the results obtained via demimartingales are even sharper than those derived directly under association, owing to the structural advantages and flexibility provided by the demimartingale setting.
-For more information of associated random variables, we refer to \cite{O2012} and references therein.

-In Section 2 we establish a set of preliminary inequalities for demimartingales stopped at bounded stopping times, where the stopping rules are defined through a componentwise monotonicity condition.
-These results serve as the foundation for more general formulations of Doob’s type optional sampling theorem, which are then presented in Section 3 under various integrability and structural assumptions on the process and the stopping time.
-In Section 4 we develop probabilistic and moment inequalities for demimartingales; these include maximal inequalities and exponential concentration results of Azuma-Hoeffding-Bernstein type.
-These inequalities become instrumental for obtaining a strong law of large numbers and a central limit theorem for demimartingales.
-Section 5 applies these tools to sequences of positively associated random variables.